meatball133/crystal/concepts/modules/about.md

 ## Use it as a mixin

-A mixin is a way for another type to be able to use the code inside the module.
-This can be useful when for example wanting multiple classes to have the same "base" functionality.
+This can be useful when, for example, wanting multiple classes to have the same "base" functionality or when wanting to share code between classes that are not related.
 Or when wanting to share code between classes that are not related.

-There are 2 different ways to use a module as a mixin, the first one is to use the `include` keyword, the second one is to use the `extend` keyword.
+There are 2 different ways to use a module as a mixin: the first one is to use the `include` keyword, the second one is to use the `extend` keyword.

 Both methods will make constants available to the type that includes or extends the module.